-Chapter 4 of CBSE Class 10 English First Flight book consists of one poem.
-The poem is Amanda! and is written by Robin Klein.
-We have provided the summary along with the detailed explanation of the poem for students who find it difficult to comprehend its meaning.
-By going through it, students can easily understand Amanda!
-Poem.
+Chapter 4 of the CBSE Class 10 English First Flight book consists of a poem titled Amanda!.
+It is written by Robin Klein.
+We have provided the summary along with a detailed explanation of the poem for students who find it difficult to comprehend its meaning.
+By going through it, students can easily understand the poem, Amanda!
 These English notes will help students in preparing well for their board exams.
 Also, students can refer to the summary for quick revision.

 Students can also go through CBSE Essays to improve their writing section of the English paper.